SumaiyaSaima05/Portfolio/README.md

 Two years worth of joint work done with the team was published by AIST's [Digital Architechture Research Center](https://www.digiarc.aist.go.jp/en/publication/aiqm/referenceguide.html) as **[this technical report](https://www.digiarc.aist.go.jp/publication/aiqm/aiqm-referenceguide-v1.4-en.pdf)**. <br> I will always cherish that I was a part of this excellent project.

-Entirely from personal interest in multi-task learning, I co-authored a paper [(Boosting auxiliary task guidance: a probabilistic approach)] (https://ijai.iaescore.com/index.php/IJAI/article/view/21444).
+Entirely from personal interest in multi-task learning, I co-authored a paper [(Boosting auxiliary task guidance: a probabilistic approach)](https://ijai.iaescore.com/index.php/IJAI/article/view/21444).
 I wish to continue my work as an independent researcher no matter what I do professionally.

 # My Portfolio